 Finally, I’ve started focusing on what I can control and dropping what I can’t control.
 The key is to know your limits and learn the power of saying “NO.” Do you want to do someone else’s job for them?
 “NO!”
 Do you want to watch Manje Bistre when Hockey Night in Canada Punjabi is on?
 You get the idea!

-In the end, I’ve realized that the negative experiences I was facing helped me to see what I needed to change to be a better version of myself.
+In the end, I realized that the negative experiences I faced helped me see what I needed to change to be a better version of myself.

-What are two awesome traits that define YOU as a person?
+What are two extraordinary traits that define YOU as a person?
 Share your thoughts in the comments below.

 I was a great dad.
 Still am girls are grown now and they are great moms.
 I feel like Im not needed as much as before, need to push myself to be helpful and loving again in the smaller dynamic of my wife and I.